owntracks/booklet/docs/features/pedometer.md

 ### Command

-In order for the app to actually report the steps counted by the device, you send it a specially formatted command:
+In order for the app to actually report the steps counted by the device, you send it a specially formatted command.
+(The device does not periodically publish steps on its own -- you must trigger it.)

 ```
 mosquitto_pub -q 2 -t owntracks/jj/5s/cmd -m '{"_type" : "cmd", "action": "reportSteps"}'